Our Mission: To drive up employment for people with disabilities, including Veterans.

-New Article: Over the last three-year period, the S&P 500 Price Index has recorded a standard deviation of over 20%, and, figuratively speaking, the water is still boiling.
+Over the last three-year period, the S&P 500 Price Index has recorded a standard deviation of over 20%, and, figuratively speaking, the water is still boiling.
 In June, 2010, we witnessed the index fall 5.4%.
 Conversely, during July 2010, the price index advanced 6.9%.
 And as investors want to participate in the 6.9% appreciation and sidestep the 5.4% decline, we know that increasingly complicated decisions need to be made by those that drive this industry.
 Jackie Pickering, CRC offers her insight on current thinking that helps those in rehabilitation and risk management stay informed and aware of how to leverage information to control risk and assist with return to work efforts in this installment of Occupational Alert: What Is Next for Financial Professionals?

 Download or view Occupational Alert What Is Next for Financial Professionals PDF?
 PDF - 736 K (opens in a new browser window)